 § 87.
-It shall have power to issue writs of habeas corpus, mandamus, quo warranto, certiorari, injunction, and such other original and remedial writs as may be necessary to the proper exercise of its jurisdiction, and shall have authority to hear and determine the same; Provided, however, That no jury trial shall be allowed in said Supreme Court, but in proper cases questions of fact may be sent by said court to a district court for trial.
+It shall have power to issue writs of habeas corpus, mandamus, quo warranto, certiorari, injunction, and such other original and remedial writs as may be necessary to the proper exercise of its jurisdiction, and shall have authority to hear and determine the same; Provided, however, That no jury trial shall be allowed in said by said court to a district court for trial.